Meet Our Leadership Team

 This document serves to articulate what it means to be a leader in the Office of Teaching & Learning, whether the individual serves in a role with positional authority or is serving in a leadership capacity on a specific project or with a smaller group.

 Meredith Mehra, Deputy Chief

 Meredith currently serves as the Deputy Chief, in the Office of Teaching and Learning.
 A Teach For America corps member, Meredith began her teaching career with the School District of Philadelphia as a middle school and high school math teacher.
 After teaching four years at FitzSimons High School, Meredith joined KIPP Philadelphia Schools as a Miles Family Fellow.
-While at KIPP, Meredith taught 8th grade math, was the Assistant Principal and then the School Leader.
+While at KIPP, Meredith taught 8th-grade math, was the Assistant Principal, and then the School Leader.
 Since rejoining the District, she has focused her work on the development of teachers across the District through professional learning opportunities and coaching.
-Meredith earned her Bachelor of Arts in Psychology from the University of Richmond and Masters in Education from the University of Pennsylvania.
+Meredith earned her Bachelor of Arts in Psychology from the University of Richmond and a Masters in Education from the University of Pennsylvania.
 As a Philadelphia native, Meredith is excited to work alongside educators who are committed to providing equal access to opportunities for all children throughout the city.

 Marjani Merritt, Director of Teacher Coaches